maurocarrero/javascript_ninja/README.md

-Examples and testings of Secrets of the Javascript Ninja by John Resig and Bear Bibeault
+Examples and tests of Secrets of the Javascript Ninja by John Resig and Bear Bibeault